Cancel anytime

 Investment Approach and Strategy

-Strategy: The ETF employs a passive management strategy, seeking to replicate the index by investing in a basket of mortgage-backed securities.
+Strategy: The ETF employs a passive management strategy, seeking to replicate the index's composition and weightings.

-Composition The ETF primarily holds mortgage-backed securities issued by U.S. government agencies like Fannie Mae, Freddie Mac, and Ginnie Mae.
+Composition The ETF holds a portfolio of mortgage-backed securities, primarily those issued or guaranteed by U.S. government agencies such as Fannie Mae, Freddie Mac, and Ginnie Mae.

 Market Position